jqhoogland/rationalia-starter/LW/Concepts/Roko's Basilisk.md

 Because the basilisk threatens its blackmail targets with torture, it is a type of \\"utility function inverter\\": agents that seek to additionally pressure others by threatening to invert the non-compliant party's utility function.
 [Yudkowsky argues](https://www.lesswrong.com/posts/brXr7PJ2W4Na2EW2q/the-commitment-races-problem?commentId=tYBPjetgZW4iMqe4s) that sane, rational entities ought to be strongly opposed to utility function inverters by dint of not wanting to live in a reality where such tactics are commonly part of negotiations, though Yudkowsky did so as a comment about the irrationality of commitment races, not about Roko's basilisk:

 > IMO, commitment races only occur between agents who will, in some sense, act like idiots, if presented with an apparently 'committed' agent.
-If somebody demands $6 from me in the Ultimatum game, threatening to leave us both with $0 unless I offer at least $6 to them... then I offer $6 with slightly less than 5/6 probability, so they do no better than if they demanded $5, the amount I think is fair.
+If somebody demands $6 from me in the Ultimatum game, threatening to leave us both with $0 unless I offer at least $6 to them… then I offer $6 with slightly less than 5/6 probability, so they do no better than if they demanded $5, the amount I think is fair.
 They cannot evade that by trying to make some 'commitment' earlier than I do.
 I expect that, whatever is the correct and sane version of this reasoning, it generalizes across all the cases.
 >
 > I am not locked into warfare with things that demand $6 instead of $5.
 I do not go around figuring out how to invert their utility function for purposes of threatening them back - 'destroy all utility-function inverters (but do not invert their own utility functions)' was my guessed commandment that would be taught to kids in dath ilan, because you don't want reality to end up full of utilityfunction inverters.

 **Information hazards**